PIM – Protocol Independent Multicast

 ip pim sm¶

 Tell pim that we would like to use this interface to form pim neighbors over.
 Please note that this command does not enable the reception of IGMP reports on the interface.
 Refer to the next ip igmp command for IGMP management.

 Tell pim to receive IGMP reports and Query on this interface.
 The default version is v3.
-This command is useful on the LHR.
+This command is useful on a LHR.

 ip igmp join A.B.C.D A.B.C.D¶